Masking Primal and Dual Models for Data Privacy in Network Revenue Management: Data-Private Capacity Control.

-Consider a network revenue management problem where multiple parties collaborate to share several capacities of the network for their own resource allocation (or reservation) systems based on bid-price control.
-Some of these shared capacities may be owned by the participating parties or procured from third-party providers.
+Consider a collaborative network revenue management problem where multiple parties cooperate to share several capacities of the network for their own resource allocation systems.
 In addition to the shared capacities, each party controls its own private capacities.
+The aim of the parties is to decide on the optimal allocated capacities for the shared resources and to identify the bid-prices of the capacities available to them.
+In this setting, parties jointly build and solve the capacity sharing problem without disclosing any private information about their operations.
 Parties set a partnership agreement at the beginning of the planning horizon.
-Therefore, a partner does not have any access to the private data of any other partner.
-Depending on the industry, this private data may be revenues, available resources, operation routes and demand information.
-Being a part of the collaboration extends the resource portfolio and reinforces the market position for each party.
+Therefore, a partner does not have any access to the private data of any other partner in the cooperation.
+Depending on the industry, this private data may be revenues, available resources, operation routes, and demand information.

-Like most studies in the literature, we also assume that the parties in an alliance cooperate truthfully \citep{Krajewska06, topaloglu12}.
-This implies that the involved parties do not alter their data to get a better position in the collaboration.
+Like other studies in the literature, we also assume that the parties in an alliance cooperate truthfully \citep{Krajewska06, topaloglu12, hyndman2013aligning}.
+This assumption is known as semi-honest behaviour in computer science literature \citep{vaidya2009secure}.
+It implies that the involved parties do not alter their data to get a better position in the collaboration.
 This assumption is naturally satisfied for several important reasons: If one of the parties strategically manipulate the collaboration and secure most of the shared capacities, then there can be legal consequences or simply loss-of-goodwill for their business.
-Moreover, as these bid-prices do not result from the correct network information, they are of no use for controlling the shared capacities.
-It is also important to note that in network revenue management, the bid prices are frequently updated as the capacities deplete over time.
-Such a strategic move from one of the parties can also cause other parties to opt out of the partnership in the next update round.
-Even worse, the other parties may start altering their data, which also eventually leads to the total collapse of the collaboration.
+Firms must consider the long-term prospects of future collaborations that can be jeopardized with an opportunistic behaviour.
+Moreover, as the optimal primal and dual solutions do not result from the correct network information, they are of no use for controlling the shared capacities.
+Such a harmful move from one of the parties can also cause other parties to opt out of the partnership in the next round.
+Even worse, the other parties may start altering their data, which also eventually leads to total collapse of the collaboration.
 As a final example, consider a holding company that owns all the parties in the collaboration.
 Due to legal regulations, it may be impossible to share data among the involved parties without transformation.
 In such a setting, there is no incentive for any participant to manipulate the collaboration at the expense of the others.